 But I’m a beginner…

-For beginners, younger players, and those who haven’t played for a while, we also have a training band that rehearses immediately before the senior band.
+For beginners, younger players, and those who haven’t played for a while, we sometimes run a training band that rehearses immediately before the senior band.
 The training band plays out at concerts too, and some players do play in both bands.
+If you are unsure whether you are at a high enough standard to play with the band, please get in touch to discuss possibilities.

 Come along to a rehearsal and see for yourself!
 Rehearsals are on Monday evenings in the music block of Chesterton Community College, Gilbert Road, arriving at 7:30 to start 7:45.
-The rehearsal finishes around 9:45 with a tea break in the middle.
-Training band rehearsals are in the same place, arriving 6:30 for a 6:45 start, and finishing 7:30 as the senior band arrives.
+The rehearsal finishes around 9:45 with a juice break in the middle.

 Do please contact us at firstname.lastname@example.org before you come along.
 Occasionally we have to move to a different venue owing to school holidays, and it would be a shame if you came along on such a week.